 Jamboard Vault retains jams saved to users' Drives according to Drive retention rules.
 Unsaved jams are discarded when the Jamboard session ends and are unavailable to Vault.

-Google Meet Meet recordings and the logs for in-Meet chat, Q&A, and polls are covered by Drive retention rules by default.
+Google Meet Meet recordings, notes taken by Gemini, and the logs for in-Meet chat, Q&A, and polls are covered by Drive retention rules by default.

 To manage retention of Meet recordings differently from other items in Drive, you can set up retention rules for Meet.
 When retention rules for Meet are turned on, Drive retention rules don't apply to Meet recordings.